-Amidst rolling green hills and hidden waterfalls, San Agustín is a paradise for outdoor enthusiasts, complemented by its UNESCO World Heritage Site, the San Agustín Archaeological Park.
-The town of San Agustin is a very pleasant place to stay, featuring cosy cafes and restaurants with a delicious culinary offer.
+Amidst rolling green hills and hidden waterfalls, San Agustín is a paradise for outdoor enthusiasts, crowned by its UNESCO World Heritage Site, the San Agustín Archaeological Park.
+The town of San Agustín is a very pleasant place to stay, featuring cosy cafes and restaurants with a delicious culinary offer – perfect for solo travelers.

-Here are ideas for things to do in San Agustín, Colombia, and in its surroundings.
+Here are my favorite things to do in San Agustín and in its surroundings.

 The San Agustín Archaeological Park is an ideal place for solo travelers to wander and praise beauty.
 Stroll amidst mysterious pre-columbian statues, altars, ceremonial baths, and tombs, displayed in a stunning natural setting.